conan-io/docs/reference/conanfile/tools/microsoft.rst

 The generator will create a ``conannmakedeps.bat`` environment script that defines ``CL``, ``LIB`` and ``_LINK_`` environment variables, injecting necessary flags to locate and link the dependencies declared in ``requires``.
+This generator should most likely be used together with ``NMakeToolchain`` one.

 NMaketoolchain